ShieldEdu/G4/G4-Project1.md

 <h3>📑Lesson Plan</h3>
 "Let's dive into our teaching procedure:

-<h4>Step 1: We start by introducing the lesson's objective and grouping our students, assigning one news article to each group.
+- **Step 1: We start by introducing the lesson's objective and grouping our students, assigning one news article to each group.**

-<h4>Step 2: Each group will then use ChatGPT 4.0 to simplify their article.
+- **Step 2: Each group will then use ChatGPT 4.0 to simplify their article.
 They'll ensure the content is understandable to younger audiences while maintaining its core message.
-This step not only enhances reading comprehension but also encourages critical thinking.
+This step not only enhances reading comprehension but also encourages critical thinking.**

-<h4>Step 3: Moving on, students will use the Leonardo AI application to create visuals related to their simplified articles.
-This encourages creativity and helps students understand the importance of visual aids in communication.
+- **Step 3: Moving on, students will use the Leonardo AI application to create visuals related to their simplified articles.
+This encourages creativity and helps students understand the importance of visual aids in communication.**

-<h4>Step 4: With ElevenLabs, each group transforms their simplified text into audio.
-This introduces students to text-to-speech technology, adding an auditory layer to their presentations.
+- **Step 4: With ElevenLabs, each group transforms their simplified text into audio.
+This introduces students to text-to-speech technology, adding an auditory layer to their presentations.**

-<h4>Step 5: Finally, students will combine their simplified articles, images, and audio into a cohesive multimedia presentation.
-This comprehensive activity not only solidifies their understanding of the topic but also polishes their public speaking and technical skills."</h4>
+- **Step 5: Finally, students will combine their simplified articles, images, and audio into a cohesive multimedia presentation.
+This comprehensive activity not only solidifies their understanding of the topic but also polishes their public speaking and technical skills."**

 <br>